Beyoncé Rocks A Bikini On Vacation With Jay-Z And Blue Ivy Amid Pregnancy Rumors

 — Bang Talent (@Bang_Talent) July 21, 2018

-Beyoncé and Jay-Z got back on tour next week kicking off the American leg of the sellout tour with a show in Cleveland’s FirstEnergy Stadium.
+Beyoncé and Jay-Z will go back on the road next week kicking off the American leg of the sellout tour with a show in Cleveland’s FirstEnergy Stadium.

 Jay-Z is photographed enjoying the sun and spending time with his wife and daughter.
 The rapper and entrepreneur is known for not publicizing his philanthropic efforts and his business acumen, which has netted him a net worth of $810 million.